HES Managing Change guidance for construction

 Scotland has a distinct heritage protection system, separate from England and Wales, with its own legislation, regulator, and policy framework.
 If your business involves construction, property development, land management, or any activity that could affect historic sites, understanding this system is essential.

 Getting heritage protection wrong can be costly.
-Criminal penalties for unauthorised works include unlimited fines and imprisonment.
+Unauthorised works to a listed building can carry an unlimited fine and up to two years' imprisonment, while unauthorised works to a scheduled monument carry an unlimited fine.
 But beyond legal risk, understanding heritage protection helps businesses work constructively with the system - securing consents more efficiently, avoiding project delays, and contributing positively to Scotland's historic environment.

 Scotland's heritage protection is governed by different legislation from England and Wales, administered by a different body (HES rather than Historic England), and operates within a different planning policy framework (NPF4 and HEPS rather than the NPPF).
 While the broad principles are similar - protecting nationally important heritage assets from harmful change - the legal mechanisms, designation categories, and decision-making processes differ in important ways.